michaelni/libpostproc/README.md

 libpostproc is supported by ffmpeg, mplayer and likely many other media players.
+This code was split out from FFmpeg and many bits and pieces from FFmpeg remain.
+In code that is shared with FFmpeg (like the build system) the goal is to keep differences to a minimum, to allow easy future updates.

 That said, the Author is open minded and would certainly welcome contributions which extend the scope of libpostproc beyond this.